From Zimbabwe to Texas and everywhere in between, people just want to feel connected, happy and loved.

 We have to feel sparked up and alive from that unexplainable place within us FIRST, before it can flow out of us like pink sparkly lava, intoxicating everyone in our path.

-Once our connection, happiness and love is solid from within, outside stuff can start to complement and enhance our human experience.
+Once our connection, happiness and love is solid from within, then outside stuff can start to complement and enhance our human experience.

 When we physically feel like shit, none of our joy will feel joyful.
 Not the Caribbean, not the dancing and not the cake.